for Healthcare Professionals

 of Interviews of Elderly Populations

 Since 2012, The Wisdom Project has conducted interviews with elderly populations from around the world, and in 2016, we began combing those interviews for qualitative data that offer insight into elderly populations’ health practices, generative lifestyles, and habits.
 We also mined the data for information about community engagement and its impact on long-term health goals.
 We are currently in the process of drafting several articles for publication, and we are creating best practice guides for geriatric healthcare professionals.

 SAMAAP (Society of Friends of the Afro Antillean Museum of Panama) Annual Fair

-In 2010 VFOA organized an African-based art workshop for the Children’s Corner.
-Run by graphic artist Gabriela de Marino, the workshop enabled children to learn about and work on producing their own art featuring African-descended individuals, features, and aesthetics.
+In 2010, VFOA organized an African-based art workshop for the Children’s Corner.
+Run by graphic artist Gabriela de Marino, the workshop helped children learn about and create their own art featuring African-descended individuals and aesthetics.

-With a grant from Humanities Tennessee, VFOA is leading a year-long humanities educational outreach program for economically disadvantaged youth and their families in Middle Tennessee.
-The purpose of this collaborative program is to provide these participants with opportunities to learn about, critically engage in, contextualize, and develop well-grounded perspectives on the history of their community by interacting with living primary sources, print primary sources, distinguished humanities scholars, educators, and creative writers.
+With a grant from Humanities Tennessee, VFOA led a humanities educational outreach program for economically disadvantaged youth and their families in Middle Tennessee.
+The purpose of this collaborative program was to provide participants with opportunities to learn about, critically engage in, contextualize, and develop well-grounded perspectives on their community’s history by interacting with living witnesses, print primary sources, distinguished humanities scholars, educators, and creative writers.